ibm-cloud-docs/cloud-infrastructure/pv-faqs.md

 {: #where-to-find-more-information}
 {: faq}

 For RMM server overview information, see [RackWare's Cloud Migration documentation](https://www.rackwareinc.com/cloud-migration){: external}.
-For RMM server usage guide information, see [RackWare RMM User's Guide for IBM Cloud](https://www.rackwareinc.com/rackware-rmm-users-guide-for-ibm-cloud){: external}.
+For RMM server usage guide information, see [RackWare RMM User's Guide for {{site.data.keyword.cloud_notm}}](https://www.rackwareinc.com/rackware-rmm-users-guide-for-ibm-cloud){: external}.

 ## How do I install the RMM server?
 {: #how-to-install}
 {: faq}

 This software is available in the {{site.data.keyword.cloud_notm}} catalog in the **Migration Tools** category.
-After you fill out the appropriate information, a virtual server instance is installed in a new VPC with the RMM already installed.
+After you complete the appropriate information, a virtual server instance is installed in a new VPC with the RMM already installed.

 ## Is this service free?
 {: #how-much-is-service}
 {: faq}

-You need to "Bring Your Own License (BYOL)", which you must purchase directly from RackWare.
+You need to Bring Your Own License (BYOL), which you must purchase directly from RackWare.
 For more information or inquiries, contact [sales@rackwareinc.com](mailto:sales@rackwareinc.com).
 However, {{site.data.keyword.IBM_notm}} is offering promotional licensing at no cost for three months for three reusable concurrent migration licenses.

 ## What is the promotional license?
 {: #promotional-license}